janniks/toggl-unattended-programming-test/README.md

 - Testing best practices are not very clear/defined in the Go community.
 Auto-generated code was often very different from the sample code of multiple projects.
 - Now knowing what I learned through this project, I would start writing tests and API validation first.
 Go/Gin was very new to me which lead me to change project structures a couple of times and made true TDD a bit difficult.

+## Roadmap 🚧

+_There's still some stuff that I'd like to continue_

+- DRY repeated code blocks (`db` fetching, http requests in tests, etc.)
+- Simplify conversion of card `id` to `code` and vice-versa
+- Add more tests

 ## Feedback 💬

 If you notice anything in this repository - bad code style, bad practices, bugs, very wet code, etc. - please let me know!
 I enjoyed this project in Go and would like to learn more 🙏